ksindi/implements/README.rst

 throw a descriptive error if that happens to ensure integrity of contracts.
 3. The decorators are evaluated at import time.
 Any errors will be raised then and not when an object is instantiated or a method is called.
 4. It's cleaner.
 Using decorators makes it clear we want share behavior.
+Also, arguments are not allowed to be renamed.
 5. Codebase is tiny: you can just copy the file over.
 This repo exists more for test coverage.